umutsar/apache_conf/README.md

 *sudo systemctl restart apache2

 # !
-If you've errors and you can't solve them, execute below steps:
+If you've errors and you can't solve them, execute below steps: (if apache2.service cannot be started)

+*execute `a2dissite example.com.conf

+(if this commannd doesn't solve look at below options and execute by step by.)

 *sudo apt-get -o DPkg::Options::="--force-confmiss" --reinstall install apache2